 OK, so why the stench?
 To attract beetles and flies that will pollinate it before it heads back into another two decades of slumber.

-Take a look at the live web cam before the bloom totally fades.
 On the second day of the alleged two-day bloom, Coleman said he wasn’t sure if the bloom might actually continue beyond March 25 since the flower hadn’t totally opened up.
 Or if it might just call that enough and go away again.

 Sacramento State “Living Gallery”

 The Corpse Flower exhibit is just one of what will be continuing public-access exhibits in the “Living Gallery” of Sacramento State’s Biology Department.
 Located in Sequoia Hall, Room 105, exhibits are expected to rotate every three months.
-(Click here for an interactive map of the campus.)

 “We believe in our mission that we’re here for the public,” said Coleman.
 “We want people to realize this is here.”

 Once the corpse flower is done, the gallery will bring in a Dermestid beetle exhibit.
 Dermestid beetles — also known as skin, carpet or larder beetles – eat dead flesh.
 Which they will do in the Living Gallery, Coleman said.
 ICK!
 All future exhibits will also be live-streamed so check the Sacramento State’s Biology Department’s home page for more information.

 Also on the schedule is an ant farm installation.
 Which seems mundane compared to flesh-eating beetles and flowers that smell like dead and rotting stuff.